White Sox vs. Reds Player Props Betting Odds

 Robert Stats

-- Luis Robert has seven doubles, seven home runs, 10 walks and 18 RBI (29 total hits).
-He has stolen one base.
+- Robert has eight doubles, seven home runs, 10 walks and 18 RBI (31 total hits).
+He's also swiped one base.

-- Robert has picked up at least one hit in four straight games.
-In his last five games he is batting .400 with a double, two home runs, six walks and five RBI.
+- Robert has picked up at least one hit in five games in a row.
+During his last five outings he is hitting .471 with two doubles, two home runs, six walks and five RBI.

 Robert Recent Games